picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.22 =
+ * Added CSS "current" class hook for current post in the list: .current class attached to either the li or a tag of the currently viewed page in the said list. http://wordpress.stackexchange.com/q/35552/298
+ * Added *morelink* parameter, check Other notes for usage.

 = 0.21.2 =
  * Removed var_dump...
 (Sorry about that)